| Eating healthy while maintaining a budget can

 tools to help with weight management and a “Super Tracker” to keep

 track of your daily food intake and activity.
+For more information, check out

 www.choosemyplate.gov